 Stay weird, but don't be creepy.

-.show is a reflection of our diverse community of cultures, ages, and beliefs.
+Our apps are a reflection of our diverse community of cultures, ages, and beliefs.
 We’ve spent a lot of time thinking about the different points of view that create a safe and open environment for everyone.

 Share only photos and videos that you’ve taken or have the right to share.